-- Go over the intro slides to share briefly what the COPEWELL model is. - Introduce what "community functioning" is/where it fits in the COPEWELL model. - Explain the rubric worksheet, review its structure, and walk people through the flow of what they'll be looking at: Definition, Subcomponents, Questions, Low/Optimal Capacity Descriptions, and Rating Scale/Rationale Capturing.
+- Go over the intro slides to share briefly what the COPEWELL model is. - Introduce what "Social Capital and Cohesion" is/where it fits in the COPEWELL model. - Explain the rubric worksheet, review its structure, and walk people through the flow of what they'll be looking at: Definition, Subcomponents, Questions, Low/Optimal Capacity Descriptions, and Rating Scale/Rationale Capturing.

-This is a discussion a community of any size can hold, however the larger the jurisdiction, the more variability there may be across sub-jurisdictions or even neighborhoods.
-Even in smaller communities, there is often wide variation in actual and perceived experiences, each of which is valid and welcomed.
+This is a discussion a that community of any size can hold, however, the larger the jurisdiction, the more variability there may be across sub-jurisdictions or even neighborhoods.
+Even in smaller communities, there is often a wide variation in actual and perceived experiences, each of which is valid and welcomed.

-Today, you'll be discussing [jurisdiction] as a whole, considering the likely unique nature of its many parts and the varied experiences of different populations living here.
+Today, you'll be discussing [jurisdiction] as a whole, considering the unique nature of its many parts and the varied experiences of different populations living here.
 We ask you to draw on your own knowledge and experiences both professionally and/or as a resident of the area.
-Where you feel there is qualitative or quantitative data to support a topic, please do bring it into the discussion.
-However, your collective living and working experience is equally if not more important to formal data in this process.
+If you feel there is qualitative or quantitative data to support a topic, please do bring it into the discussion.
+However, your collective living and working experience is equally, if not more important, to formal data in this process.

-In sum, we are looking to hold a discussion to more fully understand the community's functioning, that is, its ability to deliver goods and services to its residents.
+In sum, we are looking to hold a discussion to more fully understand the community's social capital and cohesion among its residents.
 From that discussion, we'll collectively develop an assessment of where we stand-a general concept of how we feel our community is performing in this domain-and identify possibilities for strengthening this aspect of our community.